turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

   * Checkout the branch
   * Make changes, add and commit the changes
   * Checkout master
+  * Pull from remote master into local master
+  * Checkout branch you were working on
+  * Merge master into your branch
+  * Push your updated branch to GitHub
-  * Merge your branch into master
+  * Put in a Pull Request(PR) to merge your branch into master

 Let's practice this.